andrewcooke/BlockCipherSelfStudy.jl/README.md

 for the plaintext, bit by bit.
 This works because the only mixing between bits (without rotation) is via carry in additions.
 So there are only 4 combinations of lowest bit (for the two half-blocks) that affect the lowest bit.
-Then four mdoe for the next, and so on.
+Then four more for the next, and so on.

 <!--
 [![Build Status](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl.png)](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl)